 If you like Christmas the way I do, you do not want to miss these holiday movies:

 The Midnight Mass of Paul Revere, starring Harrison Ford as Paul Revere, originally aired in 1978.
-The story of a patriot’s ride from church to church to warn parishioners that “Christmas is coming, Christmas is coming,” and they should hurry off to mass before all the seats are taken by people they have never seen before.
+The story of a patriot’s ride from church to church to warn parishioners that “Christmas is coming, Christmas is coming,” and they should hurry off to mass before all the seats are taken by people who only go to church once a year.

 The most exciting part of the movie for me is a cameo by Tom Bosley who portrays Ben Franklin.
 It is Franklin who encourages Revere to print church calendars to remind parishioners when Christmas is coming, thus eliminating that dreadfully long horse ride every year.